HL7/ihe-sdc-ecc-on-fhir/input/pagecontent/dataextraction.md

 Definition-based extraction may be used to to write to specific FHIR Resources rather than a -->
 ## Historical Data
 It is possible that the patterns detailed in this guide could be used to extract data from historically collected IHE SDC froms.
-If the question types and CKeys were maintained it could be feasible to write that data into FHIR messages following profiles outlined in this guide.
+If the question types and IHE SDC IDs were maintained it could be feasible to write that data into FHIR messages following profiles outlined in this guide.

 ## Structure Map
 The Structure Map may be used to cover complex types of questions which have unique needs in terms of mapping to FHIR resources.
 For example if a group of questions needs to be represented in a single Observation a Structure Map could specify how to add those answers to Observation.component elements.
 This would enable more complex and accurate mapping to FHIR resources.